tldr-pages/tldr/pages/common/cbt.md

 `cbt ls`

-- Return count of rows in a specific table in the current project:
+- Print count of rows in a specific table in the current project:

 `cbt count "{{table_name}}"`